hpi-bp1819-naumann/shift-detector/docs/source/checks/index.rst

     conditional_probabilities

-Icarus comprises several methods to systematically compare two data sets.
+Morpheus comprises several methods to systematically compare two data sets and check for shifts.
 This section introduces each of those methods, which we call checks.

-The documentation of each check gives details about reasoning, functioning, input and output.
+For each check we give details about:

+- Why is it included?
+- What kind of shifts can be detected?
+- How does it work?
+- What input is required?
+- How does the output look?
+- How is it implemented?